jboss-fuse/quickstarts/standalone/sap-idoclist-server-standalone/README.md

     i.
 Display the outstanding transactions (Program > Execute).
     ii.
 Select the transaction destined for the `QUICKSTART`.
     iii.
 Execute the transaction to send the requests (Edit > Execute LUW).
-* In the console observe the requests received by the endpoint.
+* In the console observe the IDoc received by the endpoint.

 Stopping the Quickstart
 -----------------------